How to print a matrix in Python

 7 8 9

-print(element, end=" ")prints each number followed by a space instead of a newline.
-This keeps all elements of a row on the same line. - After the inner loop finishes, a standalone
+• print(element, end=" "): This prints each number but replaces the default newline with a space.
+It’s what keeps all elements of a row on the same line.

-print()call adds a newline character.
-This ensures the next row starts on a new line, creating the matrix's grid structure.
+• print(): After the inner loop finishes, this call adds a single newline, ensuring the next row starts on a new line, which creates the final matrix structure.

 Standard printing techniques